Biguine

-Biguine (/bɪˈɡɪn/ big-IN, [biɡin]; bigin) is a rhythm-centric style of music that originated from Saint Pierre, Martinique in the 19th century.
-It fuses Bèlè and 19th-century French ballroom dance steps with African rhythms.
+Biguine (/bɪˈɡɪn/ big-IN, [biɡin]; bigin) is a rhythmic dance and music style that originated from Saint-Pierre, Martinique in the 19th century.
+It fuses West African traditional music genres, such as bélé, with 19th-century French ballroom dance steps.

 History

 Two main types of French antillean biguine can be identified based on the instrumentation in contemporary musical practice, called the drum biguine and the orchestrated biguine.
 Each of these refers to characteristics of a specific origin.
 The drum biguine, or bidgin bèlè in Creole, comes from a series of bèlè dances performed since early colonial times by the slaves who inhabited the great sugar plantations.
 Musically, the bidgin bèlè can be distinguished from the orchestrated biguine in the following ways: its instrumentation (cylindrical single-membraned drum (bèlè) and the rhythm sticks (tibwa); the call-and-response singing style; the soloist's improvisation, and the nasal voice quality.
 According to a study by Rosemain (1988), the biguine figured in fertility rituals practiced in West Africa, but its ritual significance has since disappeared in Martinique.